 The whole thing including control plane, networking and monitoring can be torn down and recreated in minutes with a single click.
 Even the old Solaris die-hard in me has to admit this is just awesome and despite the challenges of the current cloud-native IT world, it sure beats hand-rolling

-And as a nice bonus, while I was creating the website for the TNFS Site, I ended up learning Jekyll 4 and decided to port my old blog across again, hence the current spring-clean and new content.
+It was another very enjoyable trip into computing days gone by - and as a nice bonus, while I was creating the website for the TNFS Site, I ended up learning Jekyll 4 and decided to port my old blog across again, hence the current spring-clean and new content.
 So it’s now something like the 10th code base in it’s lifetime.
 I wonder what it’ll look like in another 20 years time ?